 Fathers Play an Important Role in Child Development

-In celebration of Father’s Day, the state of Tennessee thanks fathers, grandfathers, adoptive and foster dads, and other male role models for taking an active role in the lives of children.
+The state of Tennessee thanks fathers, grandfathers, adoptive and foster dads, and other male role models for taking an active role in the lives of children.

 Fathers who are actively involved in their children’s lives contribute to their emotional health, overall wellness, social development and self-respect, according to the U.S. Department of Health and Human Services.
 Dedicated and responsible fathering during infancy and early childhood also contributes to emotional security, as well as improved math and verbal skills.